RawanMostafa08/VLSI/README.md

 ## Project Overview

-This GitHub repository contains the Verilog implementation, testing, synthesis, and place-and-route processes for the design of a 32-bit floating-point arithmetic unit.
+The Verilog implementation, testing, synthesis, and place-and-route processes for the design of a 32-bit floating-point arithmetic unit.
 The project is divided into three main parts, each focusing on different aspects of the design:

 ### Part 1: 32-bit Signed Integer Adders
 - Design and implementation of various 32-bit signed integer adders in Verilog, including Ripple Carry Adder, Carry Look-Ahead Adder, Carry Bypass Adder, and Carry Select Adder.